panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 `message` contains a string value.
 Because `message` is also an iterable, the `for...of` cycle iterates over the characters of `message`.

-## 4. Map key/value pairs iteration
+## 5. Maps and Sets iteration

-`Map` is a special object that lets you associate a key to a value.
+[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is a special object that lets you associate a key to a value.
 The key can be of any primitive type (usually strings, but could be numbers, etc).

 Fortunately, `Map` is also an iterable (which iterates over the key/value pairs) and `for...of` can easily cycle over all key/value pairs.